-If you read my blog then you may recall that Hubby and I recently moved from metro DC to the south shores of Los Angeles.
+If you read my earlier blog about packing to move then you may recall that Hubby and I recently relocated from metro DC to the south shores of Los Angeles.
 When last reported the move was going smoothly.
 However, now that we are moved in and almost all settled, I feel compelled to write a blog as “words of warning” to others.
 So, here I go… the names of the actual moving company have been changed so no one gets all “legal” on me.

 We contracted MOVING BUSINESS XYZ in order to pack and move our belongings and ship our two cars.
 My first warning that something would go wrong was when the “assigned person” to our move kept changing.
 Not once, not twice but at least three times.